 The D3218HN we reviewed was manufactured in April 2018.

 The Samsung CF791 is somewhat better than the Dell D3218HN.
 The Dell has better viewing angles and is more suitable for collaborative work whereas the Samsung is larger and has a much better resolution that allows you to multitask better.
-The Dell D3218HN has lower input lag if you play casual video games, but the Samsung has faster pixel response time that leaves a shorter motion blur, and faster refresh rate with FreeSync support to eliminate tearing.
+The Dell D3218HN has lower input lag if you play casual video games, but the Samsung has a faster pixel response time that leaves a shorter motion blur, and faster refresh rate with FreeSync support to eliminate tearing.

 The Dell D3218HN is slightly better than the MSI Optix G27C for mixed usage.
 The Dell D3218HN is larger and has an IPS panel that makes it more suitable for collaborative work as it has better viewing angles.
 The MSI Optix G27C, on the other hand, has a faster refresh rate with Freesync support and a lower input lag which make it great for gaming.
 Finally, the MSI Optix G27C has a curvy profile that many people like and better reflection handling than the Dell.